Things to do in Brussels in Three Days

 Belgium is a beautiful destination with exciting things to see and do.
 From its stunning architecture to world-famous cuisine, Brussels holds a special place in the hearts of many travellers.

 Some must-see sites include the Grand Place in Brussels, the charming canals of Bruges, and the medieval castles of Ghent.
-Brussels is also known for its beer, chocolate, and waffles, so indulge in these local delicacies during your visit.
-If you want adventure, consider hiking or cycling through the beautiful Ardennes forest.
+Brussels is also renowned for its beer, chocolate, and waffles, so be sure to indulge in these local delicacies during your visit.
+If you’re looking for adventure, consider hiking or cycling through the stunning Ardennes forest.

-Alternatively, explore the museums and galleries showcasing Brussels’s rich cultural heritage.
+Alternatively, you can explore the museums and galleries that showcase Brussels’ rich cultural heritage.
 Whatever type of experience you’re after, Belgium has something for everyone.
-With so much to explore, it’s no wonder why this small but mighty country remains one of Europe’s top destinations year after year.
+With so much to explore, it’s no wonder that this small but mighty country remains one of Europe’s top destinations year after year.

 Marvel at the Grand Place (Grote Markt).